 14. Anthony Horgan

 Horgan was Munster’s all time leading try scorer up until Simon Zebo overtook him last season.
 Horgan continued playing until 2009, winning a second Heineken Cup in 2008.
-Since retiring, Horgan has stepped away from rugby and recently became the manager of Flannery’s pub in Cork.
+Since retiring, Horgan has stepped away from rugby and until recently was the manager of Flannery’s pub in Cork.

 13. John Kelly